tujiay/my_zig_learn_note/Print/note.md

 From the source code, we can found that whether it is "log" or "debug", they both output to stderr.

+The function of printing is common, so there is no sence to campare with other programming languages.

 *You don't know the "lock" or "nosuspend", which is about "Asyns and Await", without them, we still can print "Hello, World!" well.*

 ## In summary
-The four methods has a similar function, but they have different sementic.
+The four ways has a similar function, but they have different sementic.
-In my opinion, we should follow the sementic, instead of it, the reader will have a difficlut to understand, which break the purpose of ziglang's creation that communicate intent precisely.
+In my opinion, we should follow the sementic, instead of it, the reader will have difficulty understanding, which break the purpose of ziglang's creation that communicate intent precisely.

-So the best way to print "Hello, Wrold!" should be the forth methods.
+So the best way to print "Hello, Wrold!" should be the forth way.
 Why?
 Because it simply prints, it fits our goals that only want to print "Hello, Wrold!" prefectly.

+> As the saying goes:
+> All roads lead to Rome, but only one way is most convenient.